 How to Turn a Brick Home into a Log Home

 Turning a brick home into a true log home may not be entirely possible, but achieving the look of a log home is certainly feasible.
-Creativity, imagination and a willingness to think outside the box, will make the transformation smooth and quick.
+Creativity, imagination, and a willingness to think outside the box will make the transformation smooth and quick.
 Search through log home pictures and magazines to help decide on the look desired on both the inside and outside of the house.
-When ready, the tips below provide guidance on how to turn a brick home into a log home.
+When ready, the tips below guide how to turn a brick home into a log home.

 For the homeowner who is determined to have the exterior look of a log cabin on his brick home, attaching siding that is similar in appearance to wooden logs or boards may be an option.
 Custom siding, although expensive, can typically be manufactured to fit the needs and desired style of any home.
 Fabricated logs can give the appearance of a true log home and transform a brick exterior into a log cabin replica.